- Food is medicine but all foods are not created equal.

 - Plan your meals to include these 5 easy to find foods/drinks.

-It’s been advised countless times during this COVID-19 outbreak to eat foods that will boost your immunity among other preventive measures.
+It’s been advised countless times during this COVID-19 outbreak to eat immune-boosting foods that will help fight against cold among other preventive measures.

 With the ongoing coronavirus pandemic, most people have gone from rolling their eyes anytime they’re told to replace that fast food with a fruit or vegetable or both to actually going out of their way to stock up on fruits and veggies.